rancher/dashboard/docusaurus/docs/extensions/api/nav/routing.md

 Just to reinforce the message, it is imperative that the `name` and `path` follow this convention needed for Extension cluster-level products as well.

-As you can see, we've added a `meta` parameter with the productname.
+As you can see, we've added a `meta` parameter with the product name.
 This is necessary to exist on the routes definition in order to ensure that all the wiring "under the hood" is handled correctly by Rancher Dashboard.

 Now, for a resource page like `YOUR_K8S_RESOURCE_NAME`, one can leverage the usage of the default components for a list/create/edit routes used on Rancher Dashboard in such a way: